Ravens shut down Herbert, Chargers in 34-6 victory

-BALTIMORE (AP) — Lamar Jackson threw for 167 yards and a touchdown, and the Baltimore Ravens frustrated Justin Herbert and the Los Angeles Chargers in a 34-6 victory Sunday.
+Lamar Jackson threw for 167 yards and a touchdown, and the Ravens frustrated Justin Herbert and the Los Angeles Chargers in a 34-6 win Sunday.
+Baltimore completely controlled this matchup of division leaders in a victory that should resonate throughout the AFC.

+”This is definitely the first game this season where we played complementary football – all three phases,” linebacker Josh Bynes said. ”We definitely appreciate these kind of games, especially what we’ve been through these last several weeks.”

+The Ravens (5-1) have won five straight.
+They’ve already split two overtime games this season, and they needed a late fumble to hold off Kansas City and a 66-yard field goal to beat Detroit.
+Even in a convincing win at Denver, they had to fight to the finish to keep their streak of 100-yard rushing games alive.

+That streak ended a week ago, but Baltimore re-established its running game against the Chargers and never looked back after scoring the game’s first 17 points.

-A week after scoring 47 points in a win over Cleveland, the Chargers (4-2) came up empty on their first five possessions and were held under 16 points for only the second time since drafting Herbert before last season.
+Los Angeles, meanwhile, came up empty on its first five possessions and was held under 16 points for only the second time since drafting Herbert before last season.
+This dud of an offensive performance came a week after Chargers (4-2) scored 47 points in a win over Cleveland.

+”It’s a lot of looks that we didn’t see on film that they kind of constructed for us,” Herbert said. ”They did a great job of disguising their looks and bringing pressure from one way and hiding from another.
+Looks that they haven’t showed all season, looks that we have to be better at adjusting to during a game.”

 Jackson went 19 of 27 with two interceptions.
 Herbert was 22 of 39 for 195 yards with a touchdown and an interception.
 Although the much-anticipated clash between these two talented quarterbacks didn’t live up to expectations, Baltimore won with a total team effort.